The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

-Parity dependence tends to be associated with the enhancement of the differential cross section at the most backward angles.
-This can often be identified with the occurrence of heavy particle stripping in the case of nucleon scattering or cluster transfer in the interaction between heavier nuclei.
+Parity dependence leads to the enhancement of differential cross sections at backward angles.
+This is often due to heavy particle stripping in the case of nucleon scattering or cluster transfer in interactions between heavier nuclei.
 One example of the latter is alpha particle transfer in the case of \nuc{16}{O} scattering from \nuc{20}{Ne}.
-For alpha particle scattering from \nuc{20}{Ne}, Michel and Reidemeister~\cite{MR} showed that a small Majorana term markedly improved the fit to elastic scattering angular distributions apparently due to knock-on exchange of the four nucleon cluster.
-This case exemplifies the problem that occurs in establishing $l$-dependence: $S_l$ that originates from the parity-dependent potential can always be fitted, by means of $S_l \rightarrow V(r)$ inversion~\cite{s-pedia}, with an $l$-independent potential.
-In this particular case the $l$-independent potential was found~\cite{cmzp} to be markedly oscillatory and, so, would not have been found by standard angular distribution fitting techniques, in spite of the smallness of the Majorana term.
-Section~\ref{heavy} presents further discussion of the parity-dependence of interaction potentials between heavier nuclei.
+For alpha particle scattering from \nuc{20}{Ne}, Michel and Reidemeister~\cite{MR} showed that a small Majorana term markedly improved the fit to elastic scattering angular distributions, apparently due to knock-on exchange of an $\alpha$ cluster.
+A problem occurs in establishing parity dependence: $S_l$ that originates from the parity-dependent potential can always be fitted, by $S_l \rightarrow V(r)$ inversion~\cite{s-pedia}, with an $l$-independent potential.
+In the $\alpha$ plus \nuc{20}{Ne} case the $l$-independent potential was found~\cite{cmzp}, in spite of the smallness of the Majorana term, to be markedly undulatory and would not have been discovered by standard fitting of the elastic scattering angular distributions.